storozhilov/mariadb-enterprise/README.md

   and files on disk are named `mysql-<instance_name>`.
 Defaults to the resource name.

-- `package_action` - Defaults to `:install`.

-- `package_name` - Defaults to a value looked up in an internal map.

-- `package_version` - Specific version of the package to install, passed onto the underlying package manager.
-Defaults to `nil`.

 - `bind_address` - determines the listen IP address for the mysqld service.
 When omitted, it will be determined by MySQL.
 If the address is "regular" IPv4/IPv6 address (e.g 127.0.0.1 or ::1), the server accepts TCP/IP connections only for